stephanGarland/minikube-crash-course/README.md

 ## <a name = "final">Final Thoughts</a>

 There is much more to k8s than this can touch on.
-While this uses namespaces, it doesn't really explore them, or discuss switching between them.
-Additionally, all production k8s apps will be utilizing load balancing, which to my knowledge minikube doesn't support (although perhaps with an nginx or haproxy as the publicly-exposed service, one could manage).
-I hope this provides enough of a background to get you started, however.
+Exploring Kubernetes' networking models would be highly beneficial, as would RBAC.
+I hope this provides enough of a background to get you started.

 Finally, I highly recommend the  [kubectl plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/kubectl)  for oh-my-zsh if you're using zsh, or at least, making some aliases in your .bashrc/.zshrc file.
 The plugin makes many of these commands much shorter.